-If enabled in the block settings, workflows can be launched from this page when the page is saved.
-The title "I'm interested in" and the available workflows can be changed in the block settings.
+If enabled in the block settings, workflows can be launched from this page after saving.
+The title (e.g. "I'm interested in") and the available workflows can be changed from the block settings.

-Note
+8 Note

-This block's settings can be configured to enable Person note entries directly from the page.
+This block's settings can be configured to enable person note entries directly from the page.
 The block settings also let you specify which Note Types can be used.
 If multiple Note Types are allowed, then the person entering attendance can choose which one to use.

-8 Prayer Request
+9 Prayer Request